 - Buffers with trees or stormwater management must be a minimum of 6 feet wide.
 In a street with both Pedestrian/Bike and Street Buffers, strive for both buffers to be 6 feet each so that street trees and stormwater management can be provided.
 If only one of the buffers can be provided, it must be a minimum of 6 feet wide and it must include street trees. - Frontage zones are recommended for Downtown Boulevards.
 Furniture and plantings, particularly to support ground-floor retail, should be located in this zone.
-Frontages may be located in the rightof-way (ROW), on private property, or in both.
-A Frontage Zone can be minimized to provide a wider pedestrian through zone. - For locations of recommended bicycle lanes, refer to Section 3.6.2. in the SSDAC Sector Plan. - Note that Georgia Avenue and Colesville Road are managed by the Maryland State Highway Administration (SHA) and any streetscape improvements on those streets must be coordinated with SHA.
+Frontages may be located in the rightof-way (ROW), on private property, or in both. - For locations of recommended bicycle lanes, refer to Section 3.6.2 in the SSDAC Sector Plan. - Note that Georgia Avenue, East-West Highway, and Colesville Road are managed by the Maryland State Highway Administration (SHA) and any streetscape improvements on those streets must be implemented by SHA.

-East-West Highway looking north.
+East-West Highway looking north